The best ideas for how to fundraise for your neighborhood association or other community

-Start with your local government and local corporations or foundations.
+Start with understanding any grants that your local government and local corporations or foundations award.
 Then find small projects that can be completed through the award of one grant.

 If you need help understanding the world of grants, you are not alone.
 You will find everything from elementary hour-long sessions offered by your local public library, to elaborate online courses and university evening school courses.
 Check local resources first, and be reluctant to spend big bucks without plenty of information about exactly what you will learn and the value that prior participants describe in the course or seminar.